madmarcos-codeup/elixir-rest-blog/src/main/resources/curriculum/iv-business-layer/17-services.md

 ---
-###Now, we have three distinct layers of our server-side application (aside from security):
+###Now, we have three distinct layers of our server-side application (aside from com.example.restblog.security):

 - Data Transfer Layer (Controllers)